lukka/CppBuildTasks-Validation/README.md

   - the [**run-cmake** GitHub action](https://github.com/marketplace/actions/run-cmake);
   - the [**run-cmake** and the **run-vcpkg** tasks provided by CppBuildTasks](https://marketplace.visualstudio.com/items?itemName=lucappa.cmake-ninja-vcpkg-tasks) extension for [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/).

-Essentially the yaml definitions exercise the actions and the tasks to verify the successful exection in different scenarios (e.g. platforms, toolsets, environment).
+Essentially the yaml definitions exercise the actions and the tasks to verify the successful execution in different scenarios (e.g. platforms, toolsets, environment).

 # License
 All the content in this repository is licensed under the [MIT License](LICENSE.txt).

-Copyright (c) 2019-2020-2021 Luca Cappa
+Copyright (c) 2019-2020-2021-2022-2023 Luca Cappa